 - 1. Show OpenEMM status

 - 2. Configuration

 - 3. Database Maintenance

 - 4. Security

 - 5. Install or update package from AGNITAS Website

 - 6. Install or update package from local file

 - 7. Install or update package from AGNITAS Cloud

 - 8. Show update history

 - 9. Switch OpenEMM version

 - 10. Restart OpenEMM

+'''

-- 11. Send configuration and log files in email
+11. Send configuration and log files in email

-- 0. Quit
+0. Quit

+'''

-At launch time OMT checks if kernel parameters in /etc/security/limits.conf are big enough and, if not, offers to change them.
-To be able to change this file, you need to start OMT as user root.
+At launch time OST checks if kernel parameters in /etc/security/limits.conf are big enough and, if not, offers to change them.
+To be able to change this file, you need to start OST as user root.
 After the change of the kernel parameters, you have to reboot the server.

-At launch time OMT also checks your software stack and offers to install required packages (including Java 17 and Tomcat 10.1) and to set environment variables
+At launch time OST also checks your software stack and offers to install required packages (including Java 17 and Tomcat 10.1) and to set environment variables

-- JAVA HOME (default path: /usr/lib/jvm/java) for Java - CATALINA HOME (default path: /home/openemm/opt/tomcat/ for Tomcat - WKHTMLTOPDF (default path: /usr/bin/wkhtmltopdf) for PDF tool wkhtmltox (deprecated) - WKHTMLTOIMAGE (default path: /usr/bin/wkhtmltoimage) for image tool wkhtmltox (deprecated)
+- JAVA HOME for Java (default path: /usr/lib/jvm/java) - CATALINA HOME for Tomcat (default path: /home/openemm/opt/tomcat/) - PROXY to communicate with the Internet (optional, default: left empty)

 These parameters will be written to file setenv.sh in directory /home/openemm/bin/.

-If one of these tools is not available on your server yet, OMT offers to install it for you.
-Note: If you want to install wkhtmltox, you have to launch OMT as user root:
+If one of these tools is not available on your server yet, OST offers to install it for you.